 Study participants viewed each video on the [name the software] and were asked to perform three primary tasks.
 First, participants were asked to identify characteristics about the target’s movement patterns that informed their decision.
 Second, participants were asked to make a “yes” or “no” judgement about whether or not the individual was concealing a weapon and state how confident they were using a 50% - 100% rating scale (Appendix X).

 Finally, once participants finished Tasks 1 and 2, they completed a usability survey for [name the software] adapted from Calisir and Calisir (2004).
 This measure was used to assess participants’ views on the interface (e.g., “I found the system easy to use.”) and all questions were answered on a 7 point Likert scale with 1 representing strongly disagree and 7 representing strongly agree (Appendix X, adapted from Calisir & Calisir, 2004).
 An additional section was included to get more qualitative feedback from those using the interface.

 Results

+For this summer project, only data from controls was collected.
+These are preliminary results.

+Overall Accuracy and Confidence of Decisions

+So, I think here we can talk about the overall accuracy of the decisions.
+We can calculate the 4 types of identifications made (hit, miss, false alarm, correct rejection) and the corresponding confidence for those decisions.

+Body Parts/Areas Selected

+Here I think that we should discuss the frequencies that certain body parts/areas were selected.
+We can break this down by accuracy or individual in the video.

+Usability Survey

 Before this study was conducted, data had been collected on what behaviors one notes when seeing concerning behavior or trying to determine whether or not someone is concealing.
 In this study, those indicators were further analyzed by the interface.
 Data from this study now shows the frequency of selection and order of selection of those behaviors.
 An example of the data output can be seen in Figure X. The Yes/No responses of the users were compared in groups